paradicms/paradicms.github.io/docs/tutorials/edit-spreadsheet/index.md

 ### Data entry workflow

-The remaining sections of this section will follow a subset of the [repeatable data entry workflow](/docs/reference/data-entry-workflow) described in the reference section.
+The remaining sections of this document will follow a subset of the [repeatable data entry workflow](/docs/reference/data-entry-workflow) described in the reference section.
 We will not attempt to enter data in every sheet, but only enough to demonstrate the editing process.

 ### Enter a `License`